MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-create-new-policy.md

 ## Create a new policy

-1. Go to [https://security.microsoft.com](https://security.microsoft.com) and sign in.
-You’re now in the Microsoft 365 Defender portal.
+1. Go to the Microsoft 365 Defender portal ([https://security.microsoft.com](https://security.microsoft.com)), and sign in.

 2. In the navigation pane, choose **Device configuration**.
 Policies are organized by operating system (such as **Windows client**) and policy type (such as **Next-generation protection** and **Firewall**).